zhutaorun/ScriptableRenderPipeline/Pages/NodeLibrary/Nodes/Log-Node.md

 ## Description

-Returns the logarithm of input In.
+Returns the logarithm of input **In**.
 Log is the inverse operation to Exponential.

 For example, the base-2 exponential value of 3 is 8.